Story by: Menisa Marshall on January 21, 2019

 Initially the team hoped David’s tumor — estimated to be about the size of an egg — could be surgically removed.
 It proved to be larger than expected, so removal of David’s right lung was necessary.

-You may be a candidate for a low-dose CT scan if you:
+You may be a candidate if:

 David was scheduled for 12 chemotherapy treatments.
 He responded well and was able to stop after eight sessions, when a positron emission tomography (PET) scan confirmed no obvious signs of cancer.
 He continues to get regular follow-ups.